Ukrainian officials emphatically reject Russia's call to surrender besieged Mariupol

 Odesa's mayor has cited a proverb when discussing preparations for a potential attack: If you want peace, be ready for the war.
 He says the city is ready for that attack.
 The Ukrainian military also says it's confident they'll be able to repel any assault on the Odesa region.

-NPR was permitted to review some of their defenses during a trip in the last 24 hours, and we observed hardened fighting positions, armored vehicles and mined beaches ready to repel a Russian attempt.
+NPR was permitted to review some of their defenses during a trip in the last 24 hours and observed hardened fighting positions, armored vehicles and mined beaches ready to repel a Russian attempt.

 Ukrainian officials are watching for potential new fronts